mpdroid/bones/README.md

 - *Displaying Joint Information*: Visualizes the body tracking information by showing the depth position and orientation of a few key joints, directly on the color camera video feed.
 - *Light Sabers*: Attaches light sabers to the hand of each body in the video, by making use of elbow, hand and thumb position and orientation.
 Demonstrates usage in augmented reality games without the need for expensive controllers physically attached to the human body.
 - *Air Writing*: Lets the subject create letters or other artwork in the space around them by simply moving their hands.
 Demonstrates how to recognize gestures and use them to direct virtual or real-world action based on these gestures.
 - *Thing Finder*: Recognizes objects being pointed at by the subject.
-This demonstrates how to combine body tracking with point cloud geometry and  use Azure cognitive services to create powerful 3-D vision AI applications.
+This demonstrates how to combine body tracking with point cloud geometry and Azure cognitive services to create powerful 3-D vision AI applications.
 - *and others...*

 The project is designed to evolve as a platform.
 The goal is to make it easy to create new body tracking applications by simply implementing the `AbstractScene` interface.